Positioning — what engrava is (and isn’t)

 - You want embeddings to be optional and pluggable.
 Bring a local model, an OpenAI-compatible endpoint, Ollama, HuggingFace, or your own callback — or run with FTS-only and no embeddings at all.
 See Configuration → embeddings.

-the
+switch to the

 sqlite-vecbackend.
 See Known Limitations.